theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Insert the contributor bio.
-Write their name in bold in the third **Rich text** block.
+Insert the contributor bio in the third **Rich text** block.
+Style their name using bold type.

 </Step>